Lessons from Poor Product Development

 By eliminating the feauture - make the lid over the water tank cover the entire top of the coffee maker.
 Simple and more economical to make (net, as it does require a mechanism to move the hot water spout out of the way of the filter basket).
 Credit whoever makes the Black and Decker brand (this year it is Applica) for doing that with their DCM600 series.
 The same model whose carafe is well designed for pouring.

-And be aware that some DCM600 models do not have an automatic shutoff of the heater.
+And be aware that some models including the DCM600 do not have an automatic shutoff of the heater.
 That is going too cheap.

 Won't final test catch design problems?